-With one hand rotating the bike’s pedals, spray the degreaser onto the bike chain with the other.
+If you left the chain on the bike for a spot clean: with one hand rotating the bike’s pedals, spray the degreaser onto the bike chain with the other.
 Make sure you go through at least two complete rotations of the bike pedal to ensure it is saturated with the degreaser.

 Allow the degreaser to sit for 10 minutes on the chain.
 Check to see how easily the rust is removed.
 If needed, let it soak for another 10 minutes.

-Scrub the Chain
+Step 7: Scrub the Chain

-Take a piece of aluminum foil and fold it in half, with the shiny part on the outside.
+If using vinegar, take a piece of aluminum foil and fold it in half, with the shiny part on the outside.
 Then, simply dip the foil into the soda pop or vinegar solution and rub the aluminum foil onto the bike chain.

 This process might take a bit more elbow grease and work to remove the rust than using a commercial degreaser, depending on the amount of rust on the bike chain.

-Rinse and Dry Your Chain
+Step 8: Rinse and Dry Your Chain

 After removing the rust, rinse the bike chain with warm, soapy water.
 This will get any remaining residue off the chain.